 Click on the question to see the answer.

 I’d like to receive information on renting a stall at the Eisteddfod, how do I book?

-The Tradestands are all full, but we have some spaces left in the Exhibition Hall.
+The Tradestands are almost full, so you'll need to book very quickly to guarantee a space on the Maes.
 If you’d like to discuss the possibility of renting a stall.
 Contact Eira Bowen or ring 0845 4090 300 to speak to Eira directly.